 How to apply

-You are given the option to apply for up to three PhD projects available across the DiMeN DTP network, a full list of available projects is available here: https://goo.gl/V68gVE
+You should apply for three PhD projects available across the DiMeN DTP network.
+To view the a list of available projects please click HERE.

 Our application system asks for: